abarker/yapsc/README.rst

 =======================================

 This is another Python implementation of a switch-case statement.
-Many versions and variations of Python switch-case implementations are out there, but I think this one has some advantages over the ones I've seen.
+Many versions and variations of Python switch-case constructs are out there, but this one has syntax and a combination of features I have not seen.
 (The closest to this version is probably at `tetrapus/switchcase
 <https://github.com/tetrapus/switchcase>`_.)

-This is basically a nice syntax for wrapping a dict-based function dispatch.
+This is basically a nice syntax for defining a dict-based function dispatch.
 The switch call is quite efficient, and can be separated from the switch definition and its associated overhead.
 Fallthrough is not implemented, but the `case` command can take multiple arguments to match (like Pascal's case